 Brown Pelicans have an extremely long bill with a large pouch attached on the lower half.
 The pelicans pouch is used to catch fish.

-In the photo below the Great Blue Heron is walking back and forth as if a guard for the little island and the small ducks.
 The pair of Brown Pelicans stand close as if to have true admiration for one another.

 Brown Pelican Facts: